blackfireio/go-continuous-profiling/README.md

 }
 ```

-4. Profiler will send data to the Agent in 45 seconds by default, and Agent will forward it to the Blackfire
+4. Profiler will send data to the Agent every 45 seconds by default, and Agent will forward it to the Blackfire
 backend.
 Data then can be visualized at https://blackfire.io.
 You should be seeing
 logs like following: